-In addition, the Representative of the Divisional Delegate for Environment and Nature Protection for Kupe-Muanenguba, Mr. Ebene Nsako Clement officially opened the meetings and appreciated the massive turn out of participants.
+In addition, the Representative of the Divisional Delegate for Environment and Nature Protection for Kupe-Muanenguba, Mr Ebene Nsako Clement officially opened the meetings and appreciated the massive turn out of participants.
 He further extended his sincere appreciation to the Community Action for Development (CAD) and its management for the initiative taken to keep people informed about wildlife regulations and to assist them desist from poor practices of collecting bush meat from forests.
 In an assuring note, he said the government of Cameroon recognises local use rights over resources and solicited a strong community partnership with the former in their sustainable management.

 In the course of meetings, participants discussed in details various hunting methods and practices employed by local populations, advantages and disadvantages of these practices as well as factor pushing people into illegal activities.
-Some these are shown in sections 5 and six below:
+Some these are shown in Sections 5 and 6 below.

-5.0 Local Hunting Practices and Methods in the Target Region
+5. Local Hunting Practices and Methods in the Target Region

 In a brainstorming exercise, local people were able to enumerate hunting methods and practices commonly in use in the respective communities represented at the meetings.

 These included:

-- Use of fast running hunting dogs; - night hunting using headlamps - use of fire - 1 trapping (fence, pit, box, wire, tree top trapping, snares etc) - team hunting usually with at least 5 hunters camping in the forest for over a week - use nets - use of Dane guns(shooting) and Nigerian brands of guns usually without licences - Gum hunting.
-This is new system discover in the meeting - Poisoning of ecosystems. this is common with fishing and killing animals that eat crops
+- use of fast running hunting dogs;

+- night hunting using headlamps;

+- use of fire;

+- trapping (fence, pit, box, wire, tree top trapping, snares etc);

+- team hunting usually with at least 5 hunters camping in the forest for over a week;

+- use of nets;

+- use of Dane guns(shooting) and Nigerian brands of guns usually without licences; - gum hunting a new system discovered at the meeting; - poisoning of ecosystems common with fishing and killing animals that eat crops.

 While some of these practices were new to the technical team, a good number were seen to have lots of disadvantages than others, thus, the need to discourage them.
 In addition, this brainstorming exercise led to the discovery of major hunting communities in the project area.
-Participants also reported cases of immigrant hunters from other parts of Cameroon and Nigeria that hunt down large quantitities of wildlife to target urban bush meat markets.
+Participants also reported cases of immigrant hunters from other parts of Cameroon and Nigeria that hunt down large quantities of wildlife to target urban bush meat markets.
 Furthermore participants discussed the advantages and risks involved in each practice or method currently in use by the populations as shown in the table below:

-Method /Practice Advantages Disadvantages Remarks from participants Night hunting with head Animals shot at very • Risk of killing humans Prohibited lamps close range; easy non-selective risk of getting missing in forest by law and should be avoided completely Dog hunting Kills only a few animals Provides bush meat)food) risk of getting lost opened to injury Fire hunting Bush meat(food) massively destroys of both fauna and flora non-selective risk of accidents can destroy farms and generate conflicts Prohibited by national and traditional laws Snares/traps (fence, pit, box, wire, etc Food Little income Non-selective Destroys animals massively Wasteful Tedious Prohibited by national laws Spear hunting Kills one animal at a time Quite selective Risks of accidents Permitted by laws Team hunting Food, little cash income, Kills so many animals Non-selective Risk of shooting humans Risk losing of getting lost Tedious Strictly prohibited by laws use of Dane guns(shooting) and other guns Provides bushmeat for food, little selective, income risk of explosion and accidents hunters can get lost in forest Dane guns prohibited; other guns permitted if one has licence and hunting permit Gum hunting.
-This is new system discover in the meeting Chemical Poisoning Has no advantage non-selective harmful to human health harmful to plant and animal health produces tasteless meat destroys animals massively Common with fish and animals and prohibited by national and traditional laws Netting not selective a.
+Method /Practice Advantages Disadvantages Remarks from participants Night hunting with head lamps Animals shot at very close range Easy Risk of killing humans Non-selective Risk of getting missing in forest Prohibited by law and should be avoided completely.
+Dog hunting Kills only a few animals Provides bushmeat (food) Risk of getting lost Open to injury Fire hunting Bushmeat (food) Massively destroys both fauna and flora Non-selective Risk of accidents Can destroy farms and generate conflicts Prohibited by national and traditional laws.
+Snares/traps (fence, pit, box, wire, etc) Food Little income Non-selective Destroys animals massively Wasteful Tedious Prohibited by national laws.
+Spear hunting Kills one animal at a time Quite selective Risks of accidents Permitted by laws.
+Team hunting Food, little cash income, Kills so many animals Non-selective Risk of shooting humans Risk losing of getting lost Tedious Strictly prohibited by laws.
+Use of Dane guns (shooting) and other guns Provides bushmeat for food, little selective, income Risk of explosion and accidents Hunters can get lost in forest Dane guns prohibited; other guns permitted if one has licence and hunting permit.
+Gum hunting.
+This is new system discovered in the meeting Chemical poisoning Has no advantage Non-selective Harmful to human health Harmful to plant and animal health Produces tasteless meat Destroys animals massively Common with fish and animals and prohibited by national and traditional laws.

+6. Advantages and Disadvantages of Traditional Illegal Hunting a.
 Advantages

-6.0 Advantages and Disadvantages of Traditional Illegal Hunting